vultr/vultr-docs/vultr-docs/vultr-flavored-markdown-tutorial/Vultr Flavored Markdown Tutorial.md

 ## Keyboard

 Literal keystrokes are represented with short-codes.
+You should distinguish uppercase/lowercase with the shift key.

+* :key_x: : type a lowercase "x".
+* :key_shift:+:key_x: : type an uppercase "X".

 ### Function Keys